Tommy Edman Player Props: Cardinals vs. Reds

-On Friday, Tommy Edman (hitting .121 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 8:15 PM ET.
+Tommy Edman -- with a slugging percentage of .182 in his past 10 games (including no homers) -- will be in action for the St. Louis Cardinals against the Cincinnati Reds, with Andrew Abbott on the hill, on June 10 at 2:15 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rangers.
+In his previous game he had a hitless showing (0-for-4) against the Reds.

 Tommy Edman Game Info & Props vs. the Reds